 It took until 2013 for him to be granted a posthumous pardon, following a campaign that was started, fittingly, by e-petition in Manchester.
 A subsequent legal amendment dubbed Turing’s Law pardoned 65,000 other people convicted of the same ‘crimes’.

 In July Turing was chosen to be the face of the new £50 note.
-The honour goes some way towards being an apology for the appaling treatment he was subject to because of his sexuality.
+The honour goes a small way towards being an apology for the appalling treatment he was subject to because of his sexuality.

 5. He was voted the ‘most iconic’ person of the 20th Century by viewers of BBC2’s Icons: The Greatest Person of the 20th Century.